PySimpleGUI/PySimpleGUI/readme.md

     - A form is a list of rows
    - A row is a list of elements
 - Return values are a list of button presses and input values.
+- Return values can also be represented as a dictionary

 It's stunning that after so many years Python still hasn't put forth a GUI framework that truly fits the language's basic  data structures, especially lists.
 It's hard to argue with the success to be had in quickly building GUI applications using this package's syntax.